scrtlabs/salad/README.md

 ## Architecture
 ### Definitions
-- Relayer (aka Operator):
-- Deposit
+- Relayer: The operator who brokers messages between users and the Enigma network
+- Deposit: The currency about sent by each participant
-- Recipient Address
+- Recipient Address: The obfuscated account receiving each deposit
 - Anonymity Set: The number of participants
 - Quorum: The number of participant in a deal
 - Last Execution Block Number: The block number during last deal execution
 - Last Mix Block Number: The block number during last deal execution or quorum not reached
 - Deal: A coin mixer transaction
-- Fee
-- Frontrunning
-- Selected Worker
+- Fee: The fee taken by the relayer as percentage of currency mixed

 ### Overview